shexweeknd/42-cursus-push_swap/README.md

 - Chunk Algorithm
 - ...

-For my part I decided to use Mechanical Turk combined with Chunk Algorithm.
+For my part I decided to use `Mechanical Turk` combined with `Chunk Algorithm`.

 **Mechanical Turk**: for its mechanical simplicity, that completely suits to my brain.